 May: withdrawal agreement vote in January – Corbyn: no confidence

 UK prime minister Theresa May announced a date for the postponed vote on the EU withdrawal agreement.
 Opposition Labour leader Jeremy Corbyn then tabled a motion of no confidence in the PM.

-A week after cancelling the crunch vote on her Brexit plan, and then surviving a confidence vote by her own Conservative party, UK premier Theresa May announced that the postponed vote on the withdrawal agreement would take place in mid-January.
+A week after cancelling the crunch vote on her Brexit plan, and then surviving a confidence vote by her own Conservative party, UK premier Theresa May announced the postponed vote on the withdrawal agreement would take place in mid-January.

-Opposition Labour leader Jeremy Corbyn said that putting off the vote until January was unacceptable.
+Opposition Labour leader Jeremy Corbyn said putting off the vote until January was unacceptable.
 He tabled a motion of no confidence in the PM because of her failure to hold the ‘meaningful vote‘ immediately.

 However, the government was able to simply refuse to allow parliamentary time for Corbyn’s motion – because it addressed May personally, not her government.
 Corbyn’s half-baked motion couldn’t lead to a general election (under the terms of the Fixed Term Parliament Act), so it was just ignored.

 Immigration white paper: free movement to end, kind of